 Healthy habits - for yourself and for the planet - take time to develop.
 First, create a baseline for your involvement in the movement: How many organic fruits, veggies, grains, and spices do you normally have in your home?
 Do you often wear clothes with organically farmed fibers?
 Are your favorite make-up brands organic, too?

 Don’t feel bad about the answers.
 Each week, try to increase the number of organic groceries you purchase by using the methods above.
 Go thrift shopping and embrace vintage fashion.
 Replace make-up as you go and follow brands on social media to be notified when there might be a sale.
-Start with the essentials like foundation, mascara, and lipstick.
+Start with the essentials like foundation, mascara, and organic lipstick.

 The first half of the battle is arming yourself (and loved ones) with knowledge.
 Share this article with friends and family who might need a little help making the change, too.
 And if you find yourself needing (more) organic lipstick, consider Axiology.